Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/historical-notes.md

 Historically, this is one of the moments where the appearance of progress risked masking continuing incompatibility.

-## The 2026 reopening
+## Recent Wikimedia-Facing Discussion

-Wikimedia's renewed outreach in 2026 marks another turning point.
+A brief Wikimedia-facing discussion in 2026 showed that the Unicode issue may reappear in practical public-platform contexts.

-It suggests that the Unicode issue may become live again in a more practical way when public-platform questions run into the unresolved technical gap.
+No further action is anticipated in the near future from that discussion.

 The issue is no longer only about what happened.

-It is also about whether the next discussion will begin from the real history or from a flattened public story.
+It is also about whether any future discussion will begin from the real history or from a flattened public story.